A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

   - Part 2: The Thing in the Attic - to do
   - Part 3: Walking Scarecrows - to do
   - Part 4: Misgivings - to do
-  - Part 5: Chasing The Skinsaw - to do
+  - Part 5: Chasing The Skinsaw - DCs to do
   - Part 6: The Seven's Sawmill - to do
   - Part 7: Shadows of Time - to do